atom/atom/CONTRIBUTING.md

 * [status-bar](https://github.com/atom/status-bar) - the status bar at the bottom of the UI.
 * [markdown-preview](https://github.com/atom/markdown-preview) - the rendered markdown pane item.
 * [settings-view](https://github.com/atom/settings-view) - the settings UI pane item.
-* [autocomplete-plus](https://github.com/atom/autocomplete-plus) - autocompletions shown while typing.
+* [autocomplete-plus](https://github.com/atom/autocomplete-plus) - auto-completions shown while typing.
 Some languages have additional packages for autocompletion functionality, such as [autocomplete-html](https://github.com/atom/autocomplete-html).
 * [git-diff](https://github.com/atom/git-diff) - Git change indicators shown in the editor's gutter.
 * [language-javascript](https://github.com/atom/language-javascript) - all bundled languages are packages too, and each one has a separate package `language-[name]`.
 Use these for feedback on syntax highlighting issues that only appear for a specific language.
 * [one-dark-ui](https://github.com/atom/one-dark-ui) - the default UI styling for anything but the text editor.
 UI theme packages (i.e. packages with a `-ui` suffix) provide only styling and it's possible that a bundled package is responsible for a UI issue.
 There are other bundled UI themes, such as [one-light-ui](https://github.com/atom/one-light-ui).